 The management makes estimates and judgements affecting the application of accounting policies and reported numbers in the consolidated financial statements.
-The significant estimates and judgements are listed below: i.
-Estimate of useful lives of property, plant and equipment and port concession rights with finite lives. ii.
-Estimate of expected future cash flows and discount rates for calculating present value of such cash flows used to
+The significant estimates and judgements are listed below:

-- compute value-in-use of cash-generating units. - risk and credit risk. - sale and investment properties under construction. - V. on the information available on the reporting date. - level of future taxable profits together with future tax planning strategies. - vii.
+- i.
+Estimate of useful lives of property, plant and equipment and port concession rights with finite lives. - ii.
+Estimate of expected future cash flows and discount rates for calculating present value of such cash flows used to compute value-in-use of cash-generating units. - iii.
+Estimate of fair value of derivatives for which an active market is not available, is computed using various generally accepted valuation techniques.
+Such techniques require inputs from observable markets and judgements on market risk and credit risk. - iv.
+Estimates of cost to complete the projects for the purpose of valuation of the properties held for development and sale and investment properties under construction. - v.
+Estimate of level of probability of a contingent liability becoming an actual liability and resulting cash outflow based on the information available on the reporting date. - vi.
+Estimate to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies. - vii.
 Estimate to measure expected credit losses for financial assets. - viii.
-Estimate required by actuaries in respect of discount rates, future salary increments, mortality rates and inflation rate used for computation of defined benefit liability. - ix.
-Judgement in calculating the appropriate discount rate and lease term. - x.
+Estimate required by actuaries in respect of discount rates, future salary increments, mortality rates and inflation rate used for computation of defined benefit liability. - x.
 Judgement is required in determine whether or not a contract contains a lease.